Home

 In 1981 I heard about a local support group that helped adoptees in finding birth parents.
 I started going to meetings and also met with a similar group in Lansing.
 I also confided my interest to some older family members and close family friends who were around at the time of my adoption.

 People shared what they remembered or assumed.
 I wasted a lot of time chasing theories and rumors that eventually proved to be false.
-But after many months of research, I finally tracked down the daughter of my father’s co-worker.
-I told her about my efforts in finding birth parents.
-She put me in touch with her older relatives who knew Jackie.
-Through them, I finally learned my birth mother’s full name and much of her story.
+But after many months of research, I finally tracked down some people who had known my birth mother.
+Through them, I finally learned Jackie’s full name and much of her story.

 Jackie left high school a year early to marry an older boy from the same school.
 When she was 18 they had a baby boy.
 Her husband turned out to be a jerk and she left him.
 Then she left her son in the care of his grandparents, while she worked two jobs and lived in a rooming house.